LocalSEOGuide/lighthouse-reporter/README.md

 ### savings_opportunities

+This table contains information about the savings opportunities found during an audit.

 0. id SERIAL PRIMARY KEY - For unique identification
 1. audit_url VARCHAR(2048) - The URL of the page where this request originated
 2. template VARCHAR(2048) - The template to which this page belongs
 3. fetch_time TIMESTAMP - The fetch_time of the report where this request originated
 4. audit_text VARCHAR(2048) - The name of the audit in question
 5. estimated_savings DECIMAL - The estimated time saved in milliseconds

+CREATE VIEW unagi_gds_audits AS SELECT * FROM gds_audits WHERE url LIKE '%unagiscooters.com%';
+CREATE VIEW unagi_resource_chart AS SELECT * FROM resource_chart WHERE audit_url LIKE '%unagiscooters.com%';